-Synonyms of Chaerophyllum procumbens: Chaerophyllum articulatum Bosc ex DC., Chaerophyllum bifidum Willd. ex DC., Chaerophyllum boscii Steud., Chaerophyllum procumbens var. boscii DC., Chaerophyllum procumbens var. tainturieri J.M.Coult. & Rose, Myrrhis bifida Spreng., Myrrhis procumbens (L.) Spreng., Scandix procumbens L.
+Synonyms of Chaerophyllum procumbens (8) (Updated on 3-25-21 from Plants of the World Online): Chaerophyllum articulatum Bosc ex DC., Chaerophyllum bifidum Willd. ex DC., Chaerophyllum boscii Steud., Chaerophyllum procumbens var. boscii DC., Chaerophyllum procumbens var. tainturieri J.M.Coult. & Rose, Myrrhis bifida Spreng., Myrrhis procumbens (L.) Spreng., Scandix procumbens L.

-Plants of the World Online lists 70 accepted species in the genus (as of 4-12-20 when I am updating this page).
-It is a member of the Apiaceae Family with a total of 444 genera.
+Plants of the World Online lists 70 species in the genus (as of 3-25-21 when I last updated this page).
+It is a member of the plant family Apiaceae with a total of 441 genera.
 Those numbers could change periodically as updates are made.

 Just about any wooded area on the farm has an ample supply of this wildflower.
 The Chaerophyllum procumbens, also known as Spreading Wild Chervil, is an annual that can either come up in the spring or winter depending on your climate and temperature.
 It also shares the common name, Wild Chervil, with its cousin Chaerophyllum tainturieri.
-The two species are virtually indistinguishable from one another until they produce fruit and seeds.
+The two species are virtually indistinguishable from one another until they produce fruit and seeds (see last photo).

 Several links at the bottom of the page give more and elaborate botanical descriptions.